viam-devrel/viamcodelabs/site/viamguides/src/cv-checkout/cv-checkout.md

 1. Paste the copied `video_path` value into your camera component's `video_path` input, which is in the **Attributes** section:
 ![paste video_path value](assets/pasteVideoPath.png)
 1. Click **Save** in the top right once more to save and apply your configuration changes.
 1. Expand your camera component's **TEST** panel.
-If things are properly configured, you should see the image streaming from your camera.
+If things are properly configured, you should see the video streaming from your camera.
    ![test camera feed](assets/testCamera.png)
 1. With your camera added and working, you can now delete the `discovery-1` service and `find-webcams` module as you'll no longer need them.
 Click the *...* next to each item, then select **Delete**.
    <br>